-At least one sub-area or corridor profile in St. Tammany/Tangipahoa Parish
+At least one sub-area or corridor profile in the South Tangipahoa MPA.
+Timeline:

 Profiles will be identified in Q1 and Q2; Reports will be completed by Q4.

 ST.3g: Transit Funding

 FTA releases annual transit funding apportionments in the spring.
 Under the guidance of the Transit TAC RPC staff will develop the annual Program of Projects for FTA formula funds and follow the requisite public outreach methodology, as described in the RPC Public Participation Guide.
 RPC staff will continue to work with transit agencies in identifying alternatives sources of funding.